-- h) County-wide review of waste collection arrangements the Council currently receives £693k per annum under a cost sharing agreement with the County Council.
+- g) County-wide review of waste collection arrangements the Council currently receives £693k per annum under a cost sharing agreement with the County Council.
 This arrangement is due to end in March 2018.
-A countywide review of the current collection arrangements is to take place prior to the expiry of the agreement and for planning purposes no change in funding is currently assumed for 2018/19. - Other Budget Growth As indicated above, the MTFP only includes budget growth approved to date.
+A countywide review of the current collection arrangements is to take place prior to the expiry of the agreement but for planning purposes this funding is assumed to fall out from 2018/19. - h) Other Budget Growth As indicated above, the MTFP only includes budget growth approved to date.
 There is currently no provision for additional growth either as a result of any statutory matters or specific service improvements.
-It will be important as part of the review of the Council's Strategic Plan to ensure that any additional cost pressures are identified as early as possible and factored into the MTFP; - 3.
+It will be important as part of the annual review of the Council's Strategic Plan to ensure that any additional cost pressures are identified as early as possible and factored into the MTFP; - 3.
 The Executive should appreciate that these assumptions are subject to change as the development of the budget progresses and more information becomes available.
 In view of this, the MTFP will be updated continuously and reported to Management Team and the Executive as and when it is appropriate to do so.